lukehatcher/algo-sorter/README.md

 # algoSorter
 *sort arrays using your algorithm of choice*

-- works with numeric arrays as well as arrays of objects
+- Works with numeric arrays as well as arrays of objects
-- Compatible with JavaScript, TypeScript, Node.js and the browser.
+- Compatible with Node.js, TypeScript, and the browser

 ## Installation
 with npm: